Description of random fields by systems of conditional distributions: Systems of Dobrushin-type conditional distributions

-Among the subsystems of conditional probabilities of a random field, the system introduced by Dobrushin in~\cite{D68} occupies a special place.
+Among the subsystems of the full conditional distribution of a random field, the system introduced by Dobrushin in~\cite{D68} occupies a special place.
 Interest in this system is caused, first of all, by the problems of mathematical statistical physics.

+Dobrushin was the first to consider the problem of the description of a random field by conditional probabilities.
+Further, Dachian and Nahapetian in the series of works~\cite{DN1998, DN2001, DN2004} showed that Dobrushin's theory can be equivalently formulated in terms of the system of consistent one-point distributions parameterized by boundary conditions.

+In this section, we formulate the main results of the mentioned works from the point of view developed in the present paper.